 My two favorite RC events are Warbirds over Delaware and the Rhinebeck Jamboree.
 Many interesting models are brought by very skilled builders and pilots, and open flying is offered.
 So, as long as you are willing to embarrass yourself in front of some of the nation’s top fliers, these are wonderful events to attend.

 As my flying skills are at the lower end of the range, I wanted an easy plane to use at both events.
 My Great Planes Cub ARF has already flown at Rhinebeck, but as a civilian plane, and obviously wouldn’t do at a warbirds event.
-A phone call to Bob Banka and a little time with his catalog showed a Cub that had been taken over by the Navy for a trainer.
+A phone call to Aircraft Documentation Services and a little time with their catalog showed a Cub that had been taken over by the Navy for a trainer.
 It was Cub yellow, but had the insignia and markings that showed it as a military craft.

 Meeting the challenges